Lake Creek Settlement: Growth

 By 1835, the population of Lake Creek had become large enough to support a trading post.
 William W. Shepperd, originally from North Carolina, purchased 200 acres of land on the John Corner League near the middle of the settlement.
 There he established the trading post that became known as "the store of W. W. Shepperd on Lake Creek."
 Shepperd's older brother Augustine Henry Shepperd served several terms as a US Congressman of the Whig Party representing North Carolina.

 William Shepperd's store quickly became the meeting place and community center for area settlers.
-In 1835 John Bricker also built a mill and a cotton gin for Shepperd at the trading post site.
+In 1835, John Bricker also built a mill and a cotton gin for Shepperd at the trading post site.

 Texas Revolution

-Advertisement by William W. Shepperd, a merchant in Lake Creek during the Texas Revolution.
-This was published in the March 17, 1836 edition of the Telegraph and Texas Register newspaper, printed at San Felipe de Austin, Texas.
+Advertisement by William W. Shepperd, a merchant in Lake Creek during the Texas Revolution: This was published in the March 17, 1836 edition of the Telegraph and Texas Register newspaper, printed at San Felipe de Austin, Texas.
 (For context, the Battle of the Alamo began on February 23, 1836.)

 When the Texas Revolution broke out, the Lake Creek Settlement was considered part of Washington Municipality.
-Several residents fought for independence against Mexico.
-These included Jacob H. Shepperd, Mathew Cartwright, William Cartwright, Thomas Chatham, Raleigh Rogers, Jacob Shannon, Evin Corner, John Marshall Wade, A. U. Springer, James J. Foster, and John Bricker.
+Several residents fought for independence against Mexico, including Jacob H. Shepperd, Mathew Cartwright, William Cartwright, Thomas Chatham, Raleigh Rogers, Jacob Shannon, Evin Corner, John Marshall Wade, A. U. Springer, James J. Foster, and John Bricker.
 These soldiers fought in one or more battles, including the Powder House Fight, the Battle of Concepción, the Grass Fight, the Siege of Bexar, the battle on the Brazos River at San Felipe de Austin, and the Battle of San Jacinto.

 And Jacob Shannon says that he is a resident citizen of Montgomery County...that he knew the said Mathew Cartwright now present before him, in the year 1835 at and in Lake Creek Settlement now said County of Montgomery that he also knew him in the Army of Texas in the Campaign at San Antonio de Bexar in the year 1835 that he went from said Settlement in company with himself as members of Capt Fosters company under Capt Jos L Bennet (Foster having resigned) that he saw said Mathew Cartwright at the Siege of Bexar for and during six weeks...